The University of Bath's 8th annual HPC Symposium will take place on Thursday 6 June 2019 in 3 West North 2.1.

-Dr James Price, Research Software Engineer (RSE) from University of Bristol.
+Dr James Price, Research Software Engineer (RSE) from the University of Bristol.
 James has been one of the RSEs involved with the GW4 Isambard HPC project of which Bath is a partner.
-He will give an overview on the 10,000 ARM core system which is available to Bath researchers and will share the recent performance benchmarks.
+He will give an overview of the 10,000 ARM core system which is available to Bath researchers and will share the recent performance benchmarks.

 Mike Kiernan, EMEA Lead for Microsoft Big Compute and HPC.
 Mike will provide an overview of the research computing tools available in the Azure Cloud with an emphasis on HPC.

 Submissions are invited from current and prospective HPC users in all disciplines.
 The symposium will have two kinds of contributions: - Contributed talks: 15 min (12 + 3 mins questions) presentations - Posters: A poster plus accompanying "flash" presentation introducing the problem and the work being presented (3 mins with Poster+1 optional slide)

 We particularly welcome submissions from graduate students, and the HPC symposium is a great opportunity to present in an informal and friendly setting.

 Details on how to submit an abstract can be found here: abstract submission, you will be asked to log in with your University ID, e.g. email@example.com.